 Apprenticeships with QBuild

-One day you could be carrying out measurements and planning for a new build, and the next could see you doing restoration work on a heritage building.
+One day you could be carrying out measurements and planning for a new project and the next could see you undertaking restoration work on one of Queensland’s beautiful heritage buildings.

 Apprenticeship requirements